Measuring Maximum Sustainable Tracking Throughput

 The current state of the business processes implemented as BizTalk solutions

-For many organizations, it is also important to record the actual raw messages (message bodies) flowing through the system for non-repudiation purposes.
-BizTalk Server 2006 provides two types of tracking functionality that address these requirements:
+For many organizations, it is also important to record the actual raw messages flowing through the system for non-repudiation purposes.
+BizTalk Server provides two types of tracking functionality that address these requirements:

 Data Tracking and Activity (DTA) tracking.
 DTA tracks a variety of user-defined message properties, orchestration debug events, message flow events, and service instance status.
-You use the Health and Activity Tracking (HAT) tool to query the data stored in the BizTalk DTA Tracking database (BizTalkDTADb).
-DTA tracking also includes the tracking of message bodies for non-repudiation and problem resolution purposes.
+You use tracking to query the data stored in the BizTalk DTA Tracking database (BizTalkDTADb).
+DTA tracking also includes the tracking of raw messages, known as message bodies, for non-repudiation and problem resolution purposes.

 Business Activity Monitoring (BAM) tracking.
 BAM uses a user-defined tracking profile to track the state of a business process into a special set of BAM databases.

 As messages flow through the system, various tracked elements such as message bodies, properties, and events, pass through a series of processes and databases that ultimately result in writing them to the BizTalkDTADb database.
-After the elements are written to the BizTalkDTADb database, you can use tools, such as HAT, to query the tracked information.
-For information about setting up and using the BizTalkDTADb database and HAT, see "Using Health and Activity Tracking" in BizTalk Server 2006 R2 Help at http://go.microsoft.com/fwlink/?LinkId=106741.
+After the elements are written to the BizTalkDTADb database, you can use tracking to query the tracked information.
+For information about setting up and using the BizTalkDTADb database and tracking, see Viewing Historical and Tracked Data.

-Understanding the architecture and pathways that tracked information flows through exposes the key resources and performance indicators that you must monitor to determine how well the tracking system is keeping up with the message traffic flowing through the BizTalk Server 2006 engine.
+So, let's start by understanding the architecture and pathways that tracked information flows through.
+This will expose the key resources and performance indicators that you must monitor to determine how well the tracking system is keeping up with the message traffic flowing through the BizTalk Server engine.

 The following figure shows an overview of the DTA tracking architecture and pathways.